kevin-leptons/trop_diary_api/doc/_coverpage.md

 > Logging Service APIS for Human

-- Ready to logging/tracing messages on distributed systems
+- Ready for logging/tracing messages on distributed systems
 - Come with Client Command Line and Programming Library
 - High Performance, Scalable Storage by MongoDB
 - Available on Debian Package and Docker Image